juli-ship-it/gtm-ai-hub/VARIABLE_INJECTION_IMPROVEMENTS.md

 # Variable Injection Improvements

 ## Problem
 The n8n workflow cloning feature was not properly injecting user-provided variable values into the workflow JSON.
-When users filled out variables in the clone form, those values weren't being replaced in the actual workflow JSON that gets cloned.
+When users filled out variables in the clone form, those values were being injected as raw values (e.g., `12345`) instead of n8n expressions (e.g., `={{ $json.variableName }}`), which broke the workflow functionality.

 ## Solution
-Updated the `n8n-workflow-cloner.ts` to properly handle template variable names and inject them into the correct n8n workflow parameters.
+Updated the `n8n-workflow-cloner.ts` to properly inject variables as n8n expressions instead of raw values.
+The system now creates proper n8n expressions like `={{ $json.variableName }}` that n8n can evaluate at runtime.

 ## Key Changes